MicrosoftDocs/learn/learn-pr/azure-devops/create-a-build-pipeline/includes/9-clean-up-environment.md

 You're all done with the tasks for this module.
-You'll now move the work item to the **Done** state on Azure Boards, and clean up your Azure DevOps environment.
+You'll now clean up your Azure DevOps environment.

 ::: zone pivot="ms-hosted-agents"